sarthak268/filter-nn/README.md

 ![Blur](media/blur_layers.png)

 For blurring filter, again 3 convolutional layers lead to faster convergence but eventually, the one layer network reaches a slightly lower loss (both train and validation).
-This is because effectively we are just applying one convolutional filter to the image which can be learnt by the neural network.
+This is because effectively we are just applying one convolutional filter to the image which can be learnt by the neural network with one layer.
+This enables us to compute the filter output very efficiently since we are using a GPU for computations.
 A larger network optimizes faster due to its capacity to learn more complex behaviors and since there are multiple ways to represent a filter, it converges faster to a solution.

 <p align="center">
   <img src="media/sym_sobel/images_input.png" width="30%" alt="Input Images">